I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 How long will it take?

 Unfortunately, this is not possible to answer in a general FAQ page.
-Everyone’s circumstances, symptoms, and goals are unique to them.
+Everyone’s circumstances, symptoms, and goals are unique.
 The length of time therapy can take depends on your individual goals, your desire for personal development, your commitment, and factors that drove you to initially seek therapy.
 This practice uses integrative approaches of therapy combined with technology based virtual reality therapy and biofeedback, which has been proven to shorten the duration of therapy, as gains are realized much sooner.

 I want to get the most out of therapy.
 What can I do to help?

 Being dedicated to the process is the best way to get the most out of your sessions.
 Your active participation and commitment is crucial to your success.
-After all, we only see each other for one session a week.
+After all, we only see each other for one session weekly/biweekly.
 It’s the work you do outside of our sessions that will really help you realize your personal growth and development.

 What is virtual reality therapy?

 Virtual reality therapy (VRT) or Virtual Reality Immersion Therapy (VRIT) is a therapy that integrates cutting edge virtual reality equipment, biofeedback, and platforms containing multiple scenarios and environments combined with proven therapy techniques.
-VRT provides the opportunity for mental health professionals to not only reproduce real life scenarios, but to also adapt and control these environments to suit your individual needs.
-This technology allows mental health professionals to evaluate and identify your fears and anxieties within the safety of a consultation room.
+VRT provides the opportunity for mental health professionals to not only reproduce scenarios, but to also adapt and control these environments to suit your individual needs.
+This technology allows mental health professionals to evaluate and identify your fears and anxieties within the safety of the therapy room.
 VRT is a tool that effectively facilitates the application of therapy intervention protocols, immersing you in the experience while you practice various coping skills with the support of your therapist.
 Your physical body responses, such as heart rate, can be also be measured during VRT immersion, which provides objective data for progress.